Complete Guide to Combined Master’s and PsyD Programs: 2026 Rankings & Requirements

 Educational Prerequisites

-All programs require a bachelor’s degree from a regionally accredited institution.
-While psychology majors have traditionally dominated admissions, programs increasingly value diverse academic backgrounds.
-Essential undergraduate coursework typically includes:
+Every program requires a bachelor’s degree from a regionally accredited institution.
+Psychology majors have traditionally made up most applicant pools, but programs increasingly welcome diverse academic backgrounds, provided core coursework is in place:

 • General Psychology (3 credits)